baker-bret/Password-Generator/README.md

 An application that uses JavaScript to generate a secure password.

 ## Installation
--Setup HTML with CSS
+* Setup HTML with CSS
--Write JavaScript for funcitonality
+* Write JavaScript for funcitonality

 ## Credits